AdaCore/gnatstudio/docs/users_guide/remote.rst

   "X:\\my\\mounted\\directory\\" synax and on Unix, using the using the "/mnt/path/" syntax).

-* If the project's files are synchronized using `rsync`, defining a too generic path translation leads to very slow synchronization.
+* If the project's files are synchronized using :program:`rsync`, defining a too generic path translation leads to very slow synchronization.
 In that case, define the paths as specifically as possible in order to speed up the synchronization process.

 .. _Setup_a_remote_project: